jenkinsci/jenkins-automation-operator/documentation/v0.2.0/getting-started.md

 * *.groovy is Groovy script configuration
 * *.yaml is configuration as code

-If you want to correct your configuration you can edit it while **jenkins-operator** is running.
+If you want to correct your configuration you can edit it while **Jenkins Operator** is running.
 Jenkins will reconcile and apply new configuration.

 ### Using secrets inside Groovy script